hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - the Android Key Attestation
 - Apple Key Attestation.

-Like-wise, there are different encodings available for attestation result.
+Like-wise, there are different encodings available for attestation results.

-This specification defines how to convey evidence and attestation results in the TLS handshake in an opaque manner.
-To accomplish this goal, a few assumptions were made, namely:
+This specification defines how to convey evidence and attestation results in the TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.

-- WebAuthn Attestation Statements {{WebAuthn}} are used to embed evidence or attestation results.
-The WebAuthn attestation statements correspond to the Combined Attestation Bundle (CAB) in the terminology of this document.
-- For use with the TLS handshake, key attestation is needed.
-Key attestation links the TLS Identity Key (TIK) to platform attestation.
-- The private key of the TLS Identity Key (TIK) is stored in a secure area and cannot be exported.
+To give the peer information that the handshake signing key, the TLS Identity Key (TIK) private key, is properly secured the evidence has to be verified by that peer.
+Hence, key attestation evidence about the signing key (i.e., the KAT) is needed, which is associated with platform state.
-- The platform attestation service ensures that the key attestation service has not been tampered with.
+The platform attestation service ensures that the key attestation service has not been tampered with.
 The platform attestation service issues the Platform Attestation Token (PAT) and the key attestation service issues the Key Attestation Token (KAT).

 The examples in the document detail the use of EAT- and TPM-based evidence.
 This document does not define how different attestation technologies use